 How can we all live well and live within the means of one planet?

 This is the research question of the 21st century.
 If we are serious about sustainable development, there is no way around this question.
 If we do not design ways to live within the means of one planet, sustainability will remain elusive, which creates risks for economies and humanity as a whole.
 Living within the means of nature is a necessary precondition for sustainability.

-Although these accounts provide the most comprehensive aggregate indicator of human pressure on ecosystems currently available, the National Footprint Accounts are a work in progress.
+Although these accounts provide the most comprehensive aggregate indicator of human pressure on ecosystems currently available, we update and improve the National Footprint Accounts every year.